steinrue/chimp/README.md

         the last corresponds to the largest. [partitions] should sum to 1.
 This option overrides n_states.

+--partition_vals partition_vals1,partition_vals2,...,partition_valsN
+        List of the partitions for states of the CHMM (in generations).This option overrides n_states.
+Should be increasing positive values.

 --ps_scale <population_rescale_factor>
         Internal Population Rescale Factor.
 Modify this if ODE stepsize error thrown. (default: 1000)